LootBoxes

 This method returns all lootbox type ids registered in the smart-contract.
 Lootbox type id also represents the number of rewards, that can be claimed by user when he opens the lootbox.

-public async Task<List<uint>> GetLootboxTypes()
+public async Task<List<int>> GetLootboxTypes()

 {

-var response = await contract.Call("getLootboxTypes");
+var response = await this.contract.Call("getLootboxTypes");

 var bigIntTypes = (List<BigInteger>)response[0];